 - it can translate offline if you download the languages when you are connected to the internet, so no mobile data panic;

 Foursquare will give you recommendations of restaurant or cool places to visit according to your location and preferences.
 Wanna eat sushi in Spain?
-Let Foursquare check if there are any restaurant in the area.
+Let Foursquare check if there are any restaurants in the area.
 You can see the reviews and the grate the place has, according to other people’s experience.

 3. Trip Advisor